Shikairo Days: Commercial performance

 "Shikairo Days" debuted at number two on the Oricon Digital Singles Chart for the issue date of July 22, 2024, gaining 8,618 downloads in the first week.
 The CD single debuted at number 32 on the Oricon Singles Chart for the issue date of September 9, 2024, selling 1,843 copies.
 It also charted at number 47 on Billboard Japan's Hot 100 chart, and ranked 1st on Heatseekers Songs.
 It was placed 2nd in the TikTok Weekly ratings on its debut, and reached 1st place on iTunes Japan on its debut.

 Popularity

 The song become a viral meme on YouTube and TikTok after the official YouTube channel of Twin Engine released a 1-hour endurance video featuring Koshitan dancing in front of a deer on loop — which is an excerpt of the scene in episode 3 of the anime — on May 28, 2024, for the promotion of My Deer Friend Nokotan.
 It is also often described by some fans as "brainrot".

 Critical reception

-Akihiro Tomita of RealSound praise the song's melody and rhythm adding that "This is a song that we can be proud of in the world, and one that could only have come from Japanese anime culture."
+Akihiro Tomita of Real Sound praise the song's melody and rhythm adding that "This is a song that we can be proud of in the world, and one that could only have come from Japanese anime culture."